hiveot/hub.capnp/pkg/authn/README.md

 ## Objective

-Provide user based authentication for use by Hub clients on the local network where Internet access might or might not be available.
-Hub user access from outside the local network is not allowed to reduce security risks.
-The authn service has the option to refuse authentication requests from a client with an invalid source IP.
+Provide user authentication on the local network.

 ### Scope

 In-scope is to provide identity management for users on the local network.
-Logging into the authn service will provide credentials required to authorize access to Thing resources.
+Login to the authn service will provide tokens required to authorize access to Thing resources.

 Out of scope are:
 * OAuth2 authentication.
 Since internet access is not guaranteed for this service, authentication with oauth2 might not work.
 Integration with auth0 or other oauth2 provider might be added in the future if a strong use-case arises.
 * Authorization is handled separately by the authz service.
 * Authentication for a cloud based Hub.
 A cloud based Hub requires an authentication implementation that is hardened for access from the Internet.
 This authn service has not gone through the hardening process and it is therefore not recommended for this usage.
 * IoT device authentication.
 IoT devices use a client certificate to authenticate via TLS.
 This is considered sufficiently secure to allow access from anywhere.
 Each IoT device has a dedicated certificate that is only authorized to access to the Thing information published by the device.
 A valid client certificate as provided by the idprov service is required.
 * Hub plugin/service authentication.
-Hub services use client certificates to authenticate via TLS.
-A valid client certificate is required.
+Hub services use Unix Sockets locally and TLS connections with client certificates to connect over the network.
+A valid client certificate implies the user is authenticated.

 ## Summary

-This Hub service provides local user authentication for use by services, IoT devices and end-users on the local network.
-It manages users and their credentials and issues JWT tokens in order to access resources.
+This Hub service provides local user authentication on the local network.
+It manages users and their credentials and issues JWT tokens for use in HTTP authorization header.

 Login ID/password authentication is used for users that connect through a web client or mobile application.
 Clients use the authn API with their login ID and password to obtain a pair of tokens that are required to use the Hub services.

-Administrators manage users and passwords through the 'authn' commandline utility or through the authn API.
+Administrators manage users and passwords through the 'hubcli' commandline utility or through the authn management API.
 Creating users or resetting passwords requires an 'admin' client certificate.

 #### **Password Storage**